Penguin MDIMonitor Osseointegration for Mini Dental Implants

 Non-invasive, objective, accurate and repeatable.

-The technique behind the Penguin Instruments is called Resonance Frequence Analysis (RFA) and the measurement unit is named Implant Stability Quotient (ISQ).
-Read more about the technique here.
+The technique behind the Penguin MDI is called Resonance Frequence Analysis (RFA) and the measurement unit is named MDI Stability Coefficient (MSC).

-The higher the ISQ value, the better the stability.
-Implants with low and/or dropping ISQ values seem to pose an increased risk for failure compared with implants with high and/or increasing values.
+The higher the MSC value, the better the stability.
+Implants with low and/or dropping MSC values seem to pose an increased risk for failure compared with implants with high and/or increasing values.

 Implant dentistry has changed significantly in the past several decades.
 Mini Dental Implants are becoming increasingly popular in dental care.
 Because of their smaller size, they are often used in cases of limited bone anatomy.